Directed By: Bennett Miller

 It’s a tragedy that feels like a boom as it sets the mood.
 It seems to be more about what is written between the lines though tells you the story fully as it happens.
 Nothing feels hidden.

-The film ultimately comes off a s a bit disappointing as we wallow but are given hints yet no definitive answers.
-The film immerses us in the drama and relationships yet still keep them in shadows a bit.
+The film ultimately comes off as a bit disappointing as we wallow but are given hints yet no definitive answers.
+The film immerses us in the drama and relationships yet still keeps them in the shadows a bit.